Photo: Historic American Buildings Survey, Library of Congress · Public Domain (federal work)

 $ All Ages Family: Moderate

-Exterior of Winchester Hall, the 1843 Greek Revival Frederick County government building on East Church Street in Frederick, Maryland.
+Winchester Hall, the 1843 Greek Revival seat of Frederick County government, photographed in Frederick, Maryland.

 Museum / Historical Site